A few months ago, the ‘Fort Worth Star-Telegram’ laid off its last full-time arts critic. Of any kind.

 Hady: Jerome, this is the latest wave of cutbacks in cultural coverage.
 But isn’t this the story we’ve been hearing for more than a decade now?
 Legacy media, like newspapers, have been downsizing staff because of their major losses in ad revenue.
 And arts reviewers have been a part of that.

-But I have to say in the nearly two months since that email, features or reviews on Fort Worth arts have been rare.
+Which I have to say sounds like ‘we’re not discontinuing reviews but we’re discontinuing what you’ve always thought of reviews.’
+And in the nearly two months since that email, features and reviews on Fort Worth arts have been pretty rare.

 Hady: So we do what everyone’s doing.
 We learn about what’s going on through our friends on Facebook, through our Twitter feeds.